I'm Long.

 Solo, on purpose.

 No agency layer between you and the engineer.
-The person you talk to first is the person writing your code.
+The person you talk to first is the person doing the work.
 That's the entire point.

 Specific over generic.

-I tell you which Anthropic model I'd use, which database, which deployment target — and why.
+I tell you which harness, which model, which integration — and why.
 You hire me for opinions, not vibes.

 Honest no-list.